mobilecoinfoundation/rand/README.md

 ## Future directions

-It would be nice if we could improve this so that on targets without `rdrand`, a conditional dependency on `rand/std` is enabled, but afaik this is still not possible due to outstanding issues in cargo.
-(Or maybe it is, and this is tech debt?)
+`McRng` fills a niche that isn't quite filled by `OsRng` or `ThreadRng` or other popular crates, and has been audited and battle-tested in production for years.

 Feel free to use `mc-rand` knowing that it will usually do the right thing:

 * When working on x86 on enclave implementations, it's great, because your cargo tests and benchmarks will use the same implementation that your code will use in production.
 * On other targets, it will still use the most generally recommendable crypographic RNG for that platform.

-As other targets arise that are of interest, we are happy to improve support for them. `McRng` fills a niche in terms of portability and performance that isn't quite filled by `OsRng` or `ThreadRng` or other popular crates, and has been audited and battle-tested in production for years.
+As other targets arise that are of interest, we are happy to improve support for them.

 [chat-image]: https://img.shields.io/discord/844353360348971068?style=flat-square
 [chat-link]: https://discord.gg/mobilecoin